-- 3. Unexcused Absences: Absences for reasons other than those stated above are unexcused.
+3. Unexcused Absences: Absences for reasons other than those stated above are unexcused.
 Make-up work will not be accepted.
-Examples of unexcused absences include family vacations, excessive college visits or personal family business. - 4.
-Excessive Absences: In accordance with Nebraska state law, any student who misses twenty or more days of school (whether excused or unexcused, for any reason other than official school activities) will be reported to the county attorney's office. - 5.
-Loss of Credit: After six total absences in a semester, excused or unexcused from any course (not to include school related activities), a student may lose all credit for that course.
-Any exceptions to this will be determined by the administration.
-Each teacher will need to keep accurate records of student attendance in each class.
-Each absence will have to be verified as to whether it was school related (i.e. recruiting, sports, etc).
-School related activities are not counted in the total absence policy.
+Examples of unexcused absences include family vacations, excessive college visits or personal family business.

+4. Excessive Absences: In accordance with Nebraska state law, any student who misses twenty or more days of school (for any reason other than official school activities) will be reported to the county attorney's office.

-- 6. After School Activities: If a student is not in class periods 6-9, he will not be allowed to participate in or attend any extra-curricular activities for that day. - 7.
-College Visits: College visits are not part of the six absence per semester policy.
-College visits will be verified by the counseling office prior to the visit.
-Only scheduled visits will be excused.
-Students must inform teachers of absence by having them sign a College Visit Permission Form and make arrangements for missing work prior to the visit.
-The permission form must be turned into the counseling office at least ONE WEEK prior to the visit.
-Students must also return with a document on university letterhead stating they went on the visit to be considered excused.
-College visits immediately before or after a school break are considered on a case-by-case basis.
-All visits must be completed by May 1, which is the national college decision day. - 8.
-Night Time Absences: One of the strongest components of the Mount Michael experience is evening study hall.
-Absences from this study hall should be kept to a minimum and must be cleared by the student's dean. - 9.
-School Breaks: extending any pre-determined break period (Thanksgiving, Christmas, Spring Break, etc.) for any reason will be considered unexcused.
+5. After School Activities: If a student is not in class periods 6-9, he will not be allowed to participate in or attend any extracurricular activities for that day.

+6. College Visits: College visits are allowed for juniors and seniors.
+Students are expected to communicate with their teachers ahead of time to collect any work they may miss, and parents must inform the office like they do for any other absence.
+Any freshman or sophomore who wants to miss school for a college visit must have prior approval from the counseling department.

+7. School Breaks: extending any pre-determined break period (Thanksgiving, Christmas, Spring Break, etc.) for any reason will be considered unexcused.